smdaa/smdaa.github.io/content/post/building-an-rtl-sdr-fm-radio-from-scratch-in-c-part-1-the-usb-driver.md

 Bus 003 Device 010: ID 0bda:2838 Realtek Semiconductor Corp.
 RTL2838 DVB-T
 ```

-So we can reach it through the file `/dev/bus/usb/003/010`
+So we can reach it through the file `/dev/bus/usb/003/010`.

 This path is not stable.
 Device numbers are handed out at plug time, so they move around.

-So we need an identifier that belongs to the device itself instead of one the kernel hands out. `lsusb` already printed it: `0bda:2838`, the vendor id and the product id.
+We need an identifier that belongs to the device itself instead of one the kernel hands out. `lsusb` already printed it: `0bda:2838`, the vendor id and the product id.

 Those two are burned into the device. `0bda` is Realtek, assigned to them by the USB-IF, and `2838` is the model.
 If we unplug the USB dongle and move it to another port, it will still answer `0bda:2838`.